Niebrah/cardiovascular-disease-mcp/README.md

 ## CVD Risk Model

-Utilizes the risk model from Oracle Health's [ascvd-risk-calculator](https://github.com/cerner/ascvd-risk-calculator/tree/master) and the [2013 ACC/AHA Guideline on the Treatment of Blood Cholesterol to Reduce Atherosclerotic Cardiovascular Risk in Adults](http://circ.ahajournals.org/content/circulationaha/129/25_suppl_2/S1.full.pdf) study.
+Utilizes the risk model from Oracle Health's [ascvd-risk-calculator](https://github.com/cerner/ascvd-risk-calculator/tree/master) which is based off of the Pooled Cohort Equations and lifetime risk prediction tools.
+This calculator follows the [2013 ACC/AHA Guideline on the Treatment of Blood Cholesterol to Reduce Atherosclerotic Cardiovascular Risk in Adults](http://circ.ahajournals.org/content/circulationaha/129/25_suppl_2/S1.full.pdf).

 This tool is intended for those with an assumed LDL - Cholesterol < 190 mg/dL, and the following are a number of factors required to calculate an estimated ASCVD risk: